phil-margetson/ThreadCommissionerKit/README.md

 # ThreadCommissionerKit

-A Swift package for Thread 1.4 Commercial Commissioning on iOS/macOS.
-Automatically retrieve Thread network credentials from Thread Border Routers using EC-JPAKE authentication with ephemeral admin codes.
+A Swift package for Thread 1.4 commissioning on iOS/macOS.
+Automatically retrieve Thread network credentials from Thread Border Routers using mDNS and EC-JPAKE authentication with ephemeral admin codes(ePSKc) over DTLS.

 ## Features